Tenadi/weather-aggregator/README.md

 * You can also manually fetch and save weather data from Open-Meteo with a specific latitude and longitude by sending a GET request to `http://localhost:5433/api/fetch-open-metro-today?latitude={lat}&longitude={lon}`.
 * You can upload and save weather data in CSV or JSON format by sending a POST request to `http://localhost:5433/api/upload-csv` or `http://localhost:5433/api/upload-json` respectively.
 The request body should contain the file to be uploaded with key 'file'.
 * You can retrieve all stored weather data by sending a GET request to `http://localhost:5433/api/all-weather-data`.

-## Deployment

-To deploy this on a live system, you will need to configure the application properties (src/main/resources/application.properties) according to your production environment and build the project using:

-mvn clean package

-This will generate a .jar file in the target directory which can be run with:

-java -jar target/weatheraggregator-0.0.1-SNAPSHOT.jar
+* It is also possible to pass either JSON weather data or CSV weather data using the POST requests http://localhost:5433/api/upload-json and http://localhost:5433/api/upload-csv, by passing the respective file under the 'file' key as form-data.
+* Example templates of data that can be passed can be found in src/test/resources.

 ## Built With